-No jurisdictional drainage and/or wetland features were observed on the project site or within the during the field investigation.
+No jurisdictional drainage and/or wetland features were observed on the project site and offsite improvement areas during the field investigation.
 Further, no blueline streams have been recorded on the project site.
 As such, development of the project will not result in impacts to Corps, Regional Board, or CDFW jurisdiction and regulatory approvals will not be required.